 IFOS — International Fish Oil Standards

-IFOS is the most established third-party certification specifically for fish oil and other omega-3 supplements.
-Each certified batch is tested for omega-3 concentration, oxidation, and contaminants, with results published publicly.
+IFOS is the top third-party check for fish oil.
+It also covers other omega-3 supplements.
+Each batch is tested.
+The test looks at omega-3 levels, oxidation, and contaminants.
+The results are made public.

 Who runs it

-The IFOS programme is run by Nutrasource, a Canadian contract research organisation specialising in nutraceutical testing.
-The IFOS lab is ISO/IEC 17025 accredited and uses methods aligned with the Global Organization for EPA and DHA Omega-3s (GOED) voluntary monograph — the de-facto industry standard for omega-3 quality.
+IFOS is run by Nutrasource.
+Nutrasource is a Canadian research firm.
+It tests nutraceuticals for a living.
+The IFOS lab holds ISO/IEC 17025 accreditation.
+Its methods match the GOED voluntary monograph.
+GOED stands for the Global Organization for EPA and DHA Omega-3s.
+That monograph is the main yardstick for omega-3 quality.

 What is actually tested

-IFOS tests every certified batch against three categories of criteria.
-The results determine whether the batch passes, and at what star rating.
+IFOS checks every batch against three sets of rules.
+The results decide if the batch passes.
+They also decide its star rating.

 Potency

-• EPA and DHA concentrations measured against label claim.
+- EPA and DHA levels are checked against the label claim.

-• Total omega-3 content checked.
-Concentrated products earn an additional rating point if EPA + DHA exceed 60% of total fatty acids.
+- Total omega-3 content is checked too.
+A strong product earns an extra point if EPA plus DHA top 60% of all fatty acids.

 Purity